frictionlessdata/docs/references/tableschema-py.md

 # Fails with a data validation error
 ```

-Let's fix not available location.
+Let's fix the "not available" location.
 There is a `missingValues` property in Table Schema specification.
 As a first try we set `missingValues` to `N/A` in `table.schema.descriptor`.
-Schema descriptor could be changed in-place but all changes sould be commited by `table.schema.commit()`:
+The schema descriptor can be changed in-place, but all changes should also be committed using `table.schema.commit()`:

 ```python
 table.schema.descriptor['missingValues'] = 'N/A'